onerobotics/KUnit/README.md

 `kunit_eq_pip(fname : STRING)` - Assert that the KUNIT pipe is equal to the file located at the provided path (generally for use comparing STRINGs longer than 254 characters)

+## Under the Hood

+All KTEST really does is provide a simple environment that stores information about the tests you perform.
+Tests are just any routine that returns a `BOOLEAN` value.
+If `true`, the test passes, otherwise the test fails.
+KTEST then prints out some useful information about how many tests you ran, how many failed, how many assertions you made, etc. If you use the provided KTEST assertions, you'll also get some helpful debug information about the test.
+For example, if you use the `kunit_eq_str()` routine, you might see something like this if it fails:

+    -- test routine:
+    test('a eqls a', kunit_eq_str('a','b'))

+    -- KUNIT output:
+    1) Failure:
+    a eqls a
+    Expected "a" but got "b"

 ## Development